ahmadexp/tinyllama-docs/docs/tinyllama3/index.md

 # TinyLlama3 Project

-The TinyLlama3 is a modern recreation of the best that late DOS/early Windows 98 computing had to offer, with the support of MXM graphic cards, visit the [Vogons thread][vogons-thread].
+The TinyLlama3 is a modern recreation of the best that late DOS/early Windows 98 computing had to offer, with the support for MXM graphic cards, visit the [Vogons thread][vogons-thread].

 ## Documentation Contents
 coming soon